On leaving the Fort Worth Star-Telegram after 28 years

 Overseas, when folks were displeased with my news gathering, I got arrested or expelled, sometimes both.
 But my first boss at The AP, Edwin Q. White, instilled in me the belief that “reporters don’t make news.”
 So I never wrote about my three-days in an Afghan jail or the time years later when I wrestled with a Russian soldier over my camera during the Soviet invasion.

-After the item ran, he became a vengeful cyberstalker, attacking me on obscure journalism blogs as well as going to the bother of creating an anti-Barry Shlachter website and an equally hateful (and incoherent) Facebook page.
+After my item ran, he became a vengeful cyberstalker, attacking me on obscure journalism blogs as well as going to the bother of creating an anti-Barry Shlachter website and an equally hateful (and incoherent) Facebook page.
 Then there was the Finnish-based online petition to get me fired, followed by a yard-long email from him threatening to destroy my reputation on the Drudge report.

 Finally, he reworked the English subtitles of the bunker scene in the 2004 German film Downfall to have Adolf Hitler suffering a monumental meltdown not because of advancing Russians but because a certain Barry Shlachter of the Fort Worth Star-Telegram was coming to interview him.
 My sons urged me not to try to have the frankly hilarious YouTube video removed, And, of course, being feared by Der Führer was not exactly a bad thing.
 (Half my father’s family had perished in the Holocaust.)